São Paulo Museum of Art: The building

-Construction on the present building of the museum began in 1957, and the building was inaugurated in 1968.
-MASP is famous for its remarkable brutalist structure, and it is considered one of the landmarks of the Brazilian modern architecture.
-The building is located on the former site of Belvedere Trianon on Paulista Avenue, from which it was possible to see the Centro of São Paulo and the Cantareira Mountains beyond.
-José Borges de Figueiredo, the investor who sold the plot of ground to the City Hall, wrote a non-binding letter to the administration, asking that it be preserved as a "public place in perpetuity".
-While in the following years multiple proposed projects ignored his wish, the architect Lina Bo Bardi and engineer José Carlos Figueiredo Ferraz ultimately conceived an underground block as well as a suspended structure.
-The structure stands eight meters above the ground, supported by four pillars connected by two huge concrete beams.
+Construction on the present building of the museum began in 1957, and the building was inaugurated in 1968 and has 25 m high.
+MASP is famous for its remarkable Brazilian modern architecture structure, and it is considered one of the landmarks of city.
+It is located on the former site of Belvedere Trianon on Paulista Avenue, from which it was possible to see the Centro of São Paulo at that time and the Cantareira Mountains beyond.
+José Borges de Figueiredo, the investor who sold the plot of ground to the City Hall, wrote a non-binding letter to the administration, asking that it to be preserved as a "public place in perpetuity".
+While in the following years multiple proposed projects ignored his wish, the architect Lina Bo Bardi and engineer José Carlos Figueiredo Ferraz ultimately conceived an underground block as well as a reinforced concrecte in tension suspended structure.
+The structure stands 8 meters above the ground, supported by 4 pillars connected by two huge concrete beams.
 A free space of 74 m between the pillars was the largest free span in the world at that time.
 The building inaugurated the so-called protected reinforced concrete technique in Brazil.
+Each of the 2 floors of exposition has some 7 meters of ceiling.

-In the construction, totalling approximately 10000 m2, there are – besides the permanent and temporary exhibition galleries – a library, photo gallery, film gallery, video gallery, two auditoriums, a restaurant, a store, workshop rooms, administrative offices and a technical area.
+In the construction, totalling approximately 10000 m2, there are – besides the permanent and temporary exhibition galleries – library, photo gallery, film gallery, video gallery, 2 auditoriums, restaurant, store, workshop rooms, administrative offices and a technical area.
 The building's installations and finishing are homely, as Lina Bo herself described: "Concrete visible, whitewash, a flagstone flooring covering the great Civic Hall, tempered glass, plastic walls.
 Industrial black rubber flooring covering inner spaces.
 The belvedere is a 'square', with plants and flowers around, paved with parallelepipeds, according to Iberian-Brazilian tradition.
-There are also water spaces, small water mirrors with aquatic plants. […] I didn't search for beauty.
+There are also water spaces, small water mirrors with aquatic plants. [...]
+I didn't search for beauty.
 I've searched for freedom".
 In 2003, the building was also registered as national patrimony by Brazilian Institute for Historic and Artistic Heritage.